Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 They also need a place where they can hide when they feel insecure or stressed.

 A four-foot by eight-foot enclosure will allow most Russian tortoises lots of room to run and play when you are not watching them!
+If you want more information about properly caring for a tortoise, please check out our Care Sheet.

 There is no specific formula to follow when deciding on the proper enclosure for your pet tortoise.